redwoodjs/redwoodjs-com-archive/docs/cors.md

 This will become obvious when you point your browser to your site and see none of your GraphQL data.
 When you look in the web inspector you'll see a message along the lines of:

-> ⛔️ Access to fetch https://example.com has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+> ⛔️ Access to fetch https://api.example.com has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.

 ## GraphQL Config

 You'll need to add CORS headers to GraphQL responses.
-You can do this easily enough by adding the `cors` option in `api/src/functions/graphql.{js|t}s`:
+You can do this easily enough by adding the `cors` option in `api/src/functions/graphql.js` (or `graphql.ts`):

 ```diff
 export const handler = createGraphQLHandler({